How to Manage Workplace Heat Stress

 Impact Of Heat Stress and How To Manage It

-The human body is an amazing machine capable of achieving great things; however, it needs to be at a perfect balance at all times.
+The human body is an amazing machine capable of achieving great things; however, it needs to be in perfect balance at all times.
 A change in temperature, for example, means the body needs to adapt to survive.
-Sometimes this is done smoothly – when in a higher room temperature, your body produces sweat and cools itself back down, but when you have extra factors affecting the body, such as mandatory protective gear that obstructs sweating, your body might overheat and collapse.
+Sometimes this is done smoothly – when at a higher room temperature, your body produces sweat and cools itself back down, but when you have extra factors affecting the body, such as mandatory protective gear that obstructs sweating, your body might overheat and collapse.

 Heat Stress Can Damage Your Personnel and Your Business

 As a business manager/supervisor, you depend on your employees to get the job done.
 By taking care of their health, safety, and well-being, you ensure they perform well and that your business grows steadily.
 If you have employees working outdoors, near industrial ovens and dryers, or involved in the process of melting or working with molten metals, they may be at risk of heat stress.
 While this situation is not too difficult to control or even avoid, if it’s not properly handled, it can cause serious damage to a person – and to a business.

 Heat stress usually starts as heavy sweating and/or heat rashes, but if not attended to it may lead to heat cramps, exhaustion, and in extreme cases individuals might develop heatstroke.
 This causes a rise in core body temperature, which may cause confusion, muscle spasms, and death.
 For your assistance, the following are signs that should not be ignored in a high heat-stress risk workplace.

 ◉ tiredness and weakness

 ◉ dizziness or fainting

 ◉ painful muscles cramps